 Children on the waiting list who attend a named feeder school (see Note 5 above) who have not been offered a place in the school by the beginning of the Autumn term 2024 will be re-ranked to take into account that they will no longer be attending that feeder school from 1st September 2024.
 This will affect the oversubscription criteria that your child is placed into on the waiting list from 1st September 2024.

 Children who are the subject of a direction by the Local Authority to admit or who are allocated to a school in accordance with the Fair Access Protocol take precedence over those on a waiting list.

 IN YEAR FAIR ACCESS PROTOCOL

-The Board of Directors of Holy Trinity Catholic School is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the Board of Directors is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
-The Board of Directors has this power, even when admitting the child would mean exceeding the published admission number.
+The Local Governing Body of Holy Trinity Catholic School is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
+Accordingly, outside the normal admission round the Local Governing Body is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
+The Local Governing Body has this power, even when admitting the child would mean exceeding the published admission number.